 Investments in China.
-In addition to investing in H-Shares, Red Chips and P-Chip Companies included in the Fund's Underlying Index, the Fund also may invest in B-Shares and A-Shares to the extent such securities are included as components of the Fund's Underlying Index.
-While the Fund does not presently anticipate doing so, the Fund also may invest up to 20% of its assets in securities and financial instruments not included as components of the Fund's Underlying Index if the Adviser and Sub-Adviser believe that such investments will enable the Fund to achieve its investment objective.
+In addition to investing in A-Shares, H-Shares, N-Shares, Red Chips and P-Chip Companies included in the Fund's Underlying Index, the Fund also may invest in B-Shares to the extent such securities are included as components of the Fund's Underlying Index.
+The Fund may invest up to 20% of its assets in securities and financial instruments not included as components of the Fund's Underlying Index if the Adviser believes that such investments will enable the Fund to achieve its investment objective.